-We first opened in Sept 2009 and we are the only licensed Mandarin chinese immersion preschool in the state of Connecticut!
-We teach mostly in Mandarin chinese in a regular preschool curriculum.
+We first opened in Sept 2009 and we are the only licensed Mandarin Chinese immersion preschool in the state of Connecticut!
+We teach mostly in Mandarin Chinese in a regular preschool curriculum.

-As a preschool director, any advice for families looking for preschools.
+As a preschool director, any advice for families looking for preschools?
 What should they be looking for?

 Parents should not automatically assume that a stated “Philosophy” or “Method” from a preschool is what is the best for their child.
 The most important element should not be the facilities or shiny exterior or expensive tuition or “cache” but the TEACHERS.
 Are they warm?
 Conscientious?
 Effective?
 Do they try hard to care for and educate your child?
-And finally, do they have structure and curriculum that train your child for academic success later on?
+And finally, do they have a structure and curriculum that train your child for academic success later on?